Tor E. Bjørstad

 Edon-R

-I have spent a large amount of time dealing with Edon-R, and a short paper tentatively entitled Understanding Edon-R is currently in progress.
-Meanwhile, there is this figure illustrating how the compression function works, which some people may find helpful.
+A figure illustrating the data flow in the compression function, which some people may find helpful.
 The functions f and g are 256/512-bit permutations, defined to be equivalent with what the official specification denotes π12()) and π13()); the additions are wordwise mod 2^32 / 2^64 for the 8-word vectors.
 I find this representation much more convenient for analysis, than the quasigroup-setting presented in the specification.
-Also, there's some C code by myself and Sean O'Neil that someone might find useful.
+Also, there's some C code by myself and Sean O'Neil that one might find useful for manipulating the individual building blocks of the permutations.

 LUX